-Enterprise cloud computing refers to cloud environments designed to support the systems and operations of large organizations.
+Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Organizations typically deploy these systems on cloud infrastructure provided by platforms like Amazon Web Services, Microsoft Azure, and Google Cloud.